comtravo/ctparse/CONTRIBUTING.rst

 but you feel it should do, you can adjust the existing rules or add a new one.

-The following steps are a probably helpful guideline
+The following steps are probably a helpful guideline.

-* Add your case to the ``corpus.py`` file and run the corpus tests using ``py.test tests/test_run_corpus.py``.
-If the tests do not fail, rebuild the model and try again:
+* Add your case to the ``ctparse/time/corpus.py`` file and run the corpus tests using ``py.test tests/test_run_corpus.py``.
+If the tests pass rebuild the model and try again:

   .. code:: python